-Your computer should have a built-in microphone.
-Unfortunately, it can easily pick up noise around you.
-Use an external USB microphone, if it's available.
 Click the Record button to record audio (your voice).
 Then click the Stop button.

 To listen to your recording, click once at the beginning of the blue sound clip, and then click the Play button (green arrow) on the control toolbar.
 You can start the playback of a sound file from any position along the sound wave.
 Just click your mouse at the point you want to start listening from.
 Also, you may want to hear only a certain portion of your sound clip.
 Do this by highlighting (click and drag) the portion of the sound wave you wish to hear and then clicking the play button.

 Delete unwanted audio by using the selection tool to select the portion you wish to delete and press the Delete key on your keyboard.

 Click on File > Import > Audio.
 Locate the audio file that you have saved.
 If you need music, go to the section below.